shutterstock_1880314864.jpg

 The process itself is also designed to see if you have the resilience and emotional maturity to be a good parent and that you have a good support network around you.
 A written report will be prepared – which you get a copy of and can comment on.

-This report is the assessment of you, and it will include a recommendation about whether you can adopt.
-At the end of the process, Adopt North East holds a meeting – known as Adoption Panel – to which you are invited, where independent experts in adoption will consider whether you should or should not be approved as an adopter.
+At the end of the assessment process, Adopt North East holds a meeting – known as Adoption Panel – to which you are invited, where independent experts in adoption will consider whether you should or should not be approved as an adopter.

 • Stage 2 Module 2 training is mandatory and usually takes place during stage 2 of the prospective adopter process concurrent to the assessment work.
 It normally takes place a couple of months after the stage 1 training (and as far as possible with the same group of people they did their Stage 1 and EPP training with).
 The training picks up from the end of stage 1 training and considers adoption in more detail, including the process of approval, family finding, matching and placement.